When’s Sex Education season two released on Netflix? What’s going to happen? Who’s in the cast?

 “Oh yes,” he mentioned.
 “I have to admit I did see it literally from the first moment that Adam pushes Eric into the lockers, I was like, ‘I bet you anything they end up together.’
 And lo and behold, by episode eight they’re rolling around those music room floors.
 I did see it.
 I thought it was quite exciting.”

-He added that eagle-eyed followers additionally seen quite a few phallic Easter eggs (sure, that’s now a factor) dotted all through the sequence as regards to Adam’s crush on Eric.
+He added that eagle-eyed followers additionally observed quite a few phallic Easter eggs (sure, that’s now a factor) dotted all through the collection almost about Adam’s crush on Eric.
 “Adam is weirdly obsessed with Eric actually,” mentioned Gatwa.
 “He’s always holding something phallic near his mouth when he’s watching Eric.
 All the signs are there.”

 So #SexEducation was pretty, humorous, gross and would actually piss off the professionally outraged so naturally I’m an enormous fan.